DE&I key takeaway

 Build a DE&I culture in 8 steps

-1. Tackle microaggressions in the workplace
+1. Tackle microaggressions

 To ensure the well-being of all employees, your organization must establish a zero-tolerance policy for discrimination and microaggressions of any type (e.g., microassaults, microinsults, microinvalidations).
 Addressing these can stop your organization from becoming a toxic workplace that causes poor performance and employee churn.

 2. Hold leaders accountable

 Accountability and visibility are vital to DE&I initiatives.
 According to Gartner Research, about 60% of organizations state that leadership accountability is the biggest obstacle to progress on diversity and inclusion.
 As such, top-level accountability and visibility are necessary for DE&I initiatives to be successful.

 You can hold leaders accountable for DE&I outcomes by:

 - Encouraging them to define and own DE&I responsibilities clearly